Yashmodi59/ResearchMiner/README.md

 ## ✨ Core Features

+### 🤖 Smart Query Detection (NEW)
+- **Automatic Analysis**: AI automatically detects query type based on keywords and patterns
+- **Hybrid Interface**: Choose "Auto-Detect (Recommended)" or manually select specific analysis type
+- **Smart Classification**: Identifies comparison, methodology, results, and conclusion queries
+- **User Control**: Override auto-detection when needed for precise control

+**Query Detection Examples:**
+- *"Compare the results of Paper A and B"* → Cross-Paper Comparison
+- *"What methodology was used?"* → Methodology Summary
+- *"What are the main findings?"* → Results Extraction
+- *"Summarize the conclusions"* → Conclusion Summary

 ### 🔍 Multi-Strategy RAG System
 - **Semantic Search** (40% weight): TF-IDF with 10,000 features and trigrams for contextual understanding
 - **Keyword Search** (30% weight): Exact term matching with 5,000 features